-Interpersonal Relationships addresses knowledge and skills needed for positive and productive relationships in career, community, and family settings.
-Major course topics include communication skills, teamwork, and collaboration, conflict prevention, resolution, and management; building and maintaining relationships; and individual needs and characteristics and their impacts on relationships.
-Citizenship and community awareness are explored.
-Specific techniques taught in this course include assertive behavior, stress and anger management and sexual decision-making.
+Grade Level: 10-12 Interpersonal Relationships addresses knowledge and skills needed for positive and Course #: 5364 productive relationships in career, community, and family settings.
+Major course topics Length: 1 Semester include communication skills, teamwork, and collaboration, conflict prevention, resolution, Credit(s): One and management; building and maintaining relationships; and individual needs and Diploma: Counts as a Directed characteristics and their impacts on relationships.
+Citizenship and community awareness Elective or Elective for all are explored.
+Specific techniques taught in this course include assertive behavior, stress Diplomas and anger management and sexual decision-making.
 Lifelong healthy choices are encouraged in this class.
-This course is especially relevant for students interested in careers that involve interacting with people both inside and outside of a business/organization, including team members, clients, patients, customers, and the general public.
+This course is especially relevant for students interested in careers that involve interacting with people both inside and outside of a business/organization, including team members, clients, patients, customers, and the Prerequisite: None general public.